 Let's get started with the simplest example - we'll count the number of messages stored.
 This tutorial assumes you have devices posting into your account.

-Metrics are the first part of a KPI - you use them to define what you care about, what good looks like, so you can measure it.
+Metrics are the first part of a KPI - you use them to define what you care about so you can measure it.

 Head to the Cohort page, and in the Metric section, choose Count of $id: